Step 1 - Location of Shelf Mounting Bracket

 Place the shelf on the wall above your fireplace or on the wall at the desired height.
 Level the shelf and draw a line on the wall at the top of the shelf.
 Remove the shelf and measure down 2-3/4" from the line and draw a second line on the wall parallel to the first line.
 See Mantel Plan Fig. 1.

-Step 2 - Install Mounting Bracket
+Step 2 - Attaching Mounting Bracket to the Wall

 Step 3 - Install shelf on mounting bracket

 Install shelf over mounting bracket and slide down until shelf is tight against the wall.
 For shelves with a square mounting bracket, push the shelf tight against the wall, with the square mounting bracket on the inside of the shelf cavity, then push down firmly on the shelf to insure that the bottom of your shelf is resting on top of the mounting bracket.
 When the shelf is in position, nail down through the top of the shelf into the mounting bracket, using #8 penny finish nails.
 You may wish to pre-drill pilot holes before nailing.
 You may also wish to toenail through the top of the shelf into the wall to insure a tight fit.
 Make sure the shelf is level before nailing.
 See Mantel Plans Fig. 3 and FIG. 4.